jwhitham/pico-wifi-settings/README.md

 For more information about the development of pico-wifi-settings, [see this short article](https://www.jwhitham.org/2025/03/pico-wifi-settings.html).
 You can also read about [implementation details in this document](doc/IMPLEMENTATION.md).
+And the [CHANGELOG](CHANGELOG.md) is the development history, starting at version 0.1.1.